BCHHS General Orientation Information

 ALEKS Math Placement

-Please note: Many of the programs in the College of Health and Human Services require students to start at a certain math level to be able to take the required math and science classes.
-Starting below a required level may delay applying for restricted programs and graduating.
+Many degree programs in the College of Health and Human Services require students to begin at a specific math level in order to enroll in essential math and science courses.
+Starting below the required level can delay your ability to apply for restricted programs and may impact your graduation timeline.

 I Need Help With: